uc-cdis/cdis-manifest/releases/2024/09/gen3-release-notes.md

 Thanks to the community for contributing this to the Gen3 product codebase!

-### Multiple enhancements to Fence
+#### Multiple enhancements to Fence
-We've added support for deleting files from non-AWS S3 compatible endpoints, given admins more flexibility to choose their preferred data storage while keeping AWS S3 as the default, and added support for an optional guid in the request body for the '/upload' and '/multipart/init' endpoints so that blank records can be created if the guid does not exist.
+We've added support for deleting files from non-AWS S3 compatible endpoints; given admins more flexibility to choose their preferred data storage while keeping AWS S3 as the default; and added support for an optional guid in the request body for the `/upload` and `/multipart/init` endpoints so that blank records can be created if the guid does not exist.
 We've also cleaned up the documentation to make it easier to find information.

 ## uc-cdis/arborist